awslabs/duvet/design/query/design.md

 Classifiers for Rust, Python, and Kotlin are planned.
 Each classifier enables the enhanced coverage model for that language's files;
-files without a classifier continue to use the basic forward-walk.
+files without a classifier use the verified degraded model.

 ### 7.4 Acceptable duplicates